|Course #||Course Name||Credits|

 The program has been certified by the New York State Education Department as “licensure qualifying.”
 For more information about mental health counseling and licensure, please contact the coordinator for the Clinical Mental Health Counseling Program in the Department of Counseling and Development at LIU Post, or consult the New York Mental Health Counseling Association.

-Graduates of the master’s degree program in Clinical Mental Health Counseling who complete the requisite coursework will meet the 350 hours of education and training required to apply for the Certified Alcohol and Substance Abuse Counselor-Trainee (CASAC-T) designation.
+LIU Post has been approved by OASAS (Office of Alcoholism and Substance Abuse Services) as an Education and Training Provider.
+Our master’s degree program in Clinical Mental Health Counseling meets all the educational requirements for the CASAC-T (Certified Alcoholism and Substance Abuse Counselor – Trainee Certificate).Graduates of the master’s degree program in Clinical Mental Health Counseling who complete the requisite coursework will meet the 350 hours of education and training required to apply for the Certified Alcohol and Substance Abuse Counselor-Trainee (CASAC-T) designation.
 Graduation from the master’s degree program in Clinical Mental Health Counseling will also meet 4000 of the 6000 hour requirement for full certification as a CASAC.
 In addition, if the graduate completed their 600 internship hours in clinical mental health counseling at an OASAS affiliated facility, then the number of experiential hours needed for full certification will only be 1400.
 Upon admission to the Master’s Degree in Clinical Mental Health Counseling program those students who are interested in the CASAC-T designation must declared in writing their intention to pursue the CASAC-T to the Chair of the Department of Counseling and Development.

 720 Northern Boulevard, Brookville, New York 11548-1327